-To better understand what drives effective representation learning in our spike-based pretraining framework, we perform a series of ablations.
-We analyze how pretraining data scale, unlabeled video augmentation, mask ratio, and KD loss each contribute to downstream segmentation accuracy as follows. \begin{itemize} \item \textbf{Part of Pretraining Data.} To assess how pretraining dataset size influences representation quality, we pretrain the model using only a part of the training data.
-As shown in Fig.~\ref{fig:results-ablation} (a) and (b), expanding the pretraining set consistently improves downstream segmentation performance on both EndoVis18 and SurgBleed under mask ratios of 0.5 and 0.7, respectively.
-The gains become particularly pronounced when the pretraining data portion approaches the full dataset, suggesting that larger-scale video exposure is crucial for learning robust spatiotemporal representations.
-Qualitative comparisons in Fig.~\ref{fig:qualitative-ablation} further confirm this trend: insufficient pretraining data often leads to fragmented boundaries and temporally unstable predictions.
+To better understand what drives effective representation learning in our spike-informed pretraining framework, we perform a series of ablations.
+We analyze how pretraining data scale, unlabeled video augmentation, mask ratio, and KD loss each contribute to downstream segmentation accuracy as follows. \begin{itemize} \item \textbf{Partial Pretraining Data.} To evaluate the impact of pretraining data size on representation quality, we pretrain the model using only subsets of the training data.
+As shown in Fig.~\ref{fig:results-ablation} (a) and (b) \textit{left panels}, increasing the pretraining data consistently improves mIoU on both EndoVis18 and SurgBleed under annealing and fixed masking strategies.
+This trend indicates that large-scale video exposure is critical for learning robust spatiotemporal representations.
+Qualitative results in Fig.~\ref{fig:qualitative-ablation} further support this observation, showing that limited pretraining data often leads to fragmented boundaries and temporally inconsistent predictions.

-\item \textbf{Extra Unlabeled Pretraining Data.} We further investigate the value of leveraging extra unlabeled data during pretraining.
-Specifically, for EndoVis18 instrument segmentation, we incorporate extra unlabeled videos from EndoVis17~\cite{allan20202018}, and for SurgBleed, we add the unlabeled frames from the original surgical video data.
-We denote the amount of added data using a portion ranging from 0 to 1 relative to the original pretraining dataset size.
-As shown in Fig.~\ref{fig:results-ablation} (c) and (d), increasing the quantity of unlabeled pretraining data yields consistent performance gains on both datasets.
-These results emphasize the strong potential of large-scale unlabeled surgical video data to enhance downstream surgical scene understanding.
+\item \textbf{Extra Pretraining Data.} We further examine the impact of incorporating extra unlabeled data during pretraining.
+Specifically, for EndoVis18, we include videos from EndoVis17~\cite{allan20202018}, while for SurgBleed, we use unlabeled frames from our in-house SurgBleed dataset.
+The amount of extra data is controlled from 100\% to 200\% relative to the original training set.
+As shown in Fig.~\ref{fig:results-ablation} (a) and (b) \textit{right panels}, increasing the amount of unlabeled data yields consistent, albeit moderate, performance improvements on both datasets.
+These results highlight the potential of large-scale pretraining to enhance surgical scene understanding in SNN models, helping to narrow the performance gap with ANN while preserving low energy consumption and latency.

-\item \textbf{Mask Ratio.} The ablations of mask ratio on downstream surgical segmentation performance for both datasets are presented in Fig.~\ref{fig:results-mask-ratio}.
-The results indicate that mask ratios of 0.5 or 0.6 yield the best representation learning capability for our SNN-based framework.
-Unlike prior ANN-based models~\cite{wang2023videomae}, which can tolerate high masking rates above 0.8, SNNs rely on sparse spiking features, making them more sensitive to excessive information removal.
-Consequently, a moderate mask ratio is necessary to preserve sufficient spatiotemporal cues for effective representation learning.